nucypher/nucypher/docs/source/staking/stake_initialization.rst

 5. List existing stakes
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once you have created one or more stakes, you can view all active stake for connected wallets:
+Once you have created one or more stakes, you can view all active stakes for connected wallets:

 .. code:: bash